ydlover/mindustry_admin/README.md

 * 1) Unzip the published zip anywhere on the hard disk
 * 2) Move the officially published server-release.jar to the directory
 * 3) Modify the list of server administrators and super administrators in config.ini file, and load these users into the system when the server starts.
-* 4) Start the execution program of the corresponding operating system, such as mindustry_admin_linux_386-port 6567-up 6569
+* 4) Start the execution program of the corresponding operating system, such as mindustry_admin_linux_386 -port 6567 -up 6569
 * 5) Startup parameter description: - Port server port, default 6567, if you do not need to modify you can not enter
 * 6) Startup parameter description: - up map management port, default 6569, if you do not need to modify you can not enter